-17:1 Then He said to the disciples: "Things that cause people to fall are bound to come, but woe to him through whom they do come!
-2 It would be better for him if a millstone were hung around his neck and he were thrown into the sea, than that he should cause one of these little ones to fall.2 3 Watch out for yourselves: if your brother sins against you, "rebuke him; and if he repents, forgive him.
-4 Even if he sins against you seven times in a day, and seven times in that day returns, saying, 'I repent', you must forgive him."
+of these little ones to fall.1 3 Watch out for yourselves: if your brother sins against you,2 rebuke him; and if he repents, forgive him.
+4 Even if he sins against you seven times in a day, and seven times in that day returns, saying, 'I repent,' you must forgive him."3

-[Faith like a mustard seed has]
+Faith like a mustard seed has

-5 The apostles said to the Lord, "Increase our faith".
-6 So the Lord said: "If you had faith like a mustard seed has, you could say to this mulberry tree, 'Be uprooted, and be planted in the sea', and it would obey you.
+5 The apostles said to the Lord, "Increase our faith."
+6 So the Lord said: "If you had faith like a mustard seed has, 5 you could say to this mulberry tree, 'Be uprooted, and be planted in the sea,' and it would obey you.

-[The thanks a slave gets]
+The thanks a slave gets

 7 "And which of you, having a slave plowing or tending sheep, will say to him when he comes in from the field, 'Come at once and recline to eat'?
 8 Will he not rather say to him, 'Prepare something for me to eat, and gird yourself and serve me until I eat and drink, and afterward you will eat and drink'?
 9 Does he thank that slave because he did the things commanded?
-I guess not!
-10 So likewise you, whenever you have done everything you were told to do, say, 'We are unworthy slaves, because we have only done what we were supposed to'."
+I guess not!6 10 So likewise you, whenever you have done everything you were told to do, say, 'We are unworthy slaves, because we have only done what we were supposed to.'"7

-[Jesus cleanses ten lepers]
+Jesus cleanses ten lepers

 11 Now as He was traveling toward Jerusalem, He went along between Samaria and Galilee.
 12 And as He entered a certain village, ten men met Him-being lepers they stood at a distance.
 13 They called out, saying, "Jesus, Master, have mercy on us!"
-14 And paying attention He said to them, "Go and show yourselves to the priests".
+14 And paying attention He said to them, "Go and show yourselves to the priests."
 It happened that as they went they were cleansed!
 15 Well one of them, when he saw that he was healed, returned, glorifying God with a loud voice; 16 then he fell on his face at His feet, thanking Him-and he was a Samaritan!
 17 So Jesus reacted by saying: "Were not all ten cleansed?
 So where are the nine?
 18 None were found to return and give glory to God except this foreigner!"
 19 Then He said to him, "Get up and go; your faith has made you well."

-[The coming of the Kingdom]
+The coming of the Kingdom

-20 Now when He was asked by the Pharisees when the Kingdom of God would come, He answered them and said: "The Kingdom of God does not come with observation; 21 nor will they say, 'Look, here!' or 'Look, there!' because indeed the Kingdom of God is within you."
-10
+20 Now when He was asked by the Pharisees when the Kingdom of God would come, He answered them and said: "The Kingdom of God does not come by watching for it; 21 nor